Engineer's degree: Netherlands

 Names are traditionally prefixed with the ir. or ing. titles.
 Use of these titles is regulated and protected by Dutch law.
 Under the Bologna agreement, the titles are increasingly interchanged with the English-language degrees (B.Sc. for ing., M.Sc. for ir.).

-Completion of Dutch engineering qualifications has historically demanded a lot of effort and talent.
+Completion of Dutch engineering qualifications has historically demanded much effort and talent.
 On average the four-year course takes 4.5 years to finish.